 10. Soft Faux Hawk

-Soft yet fierce, this blonde faux hawk with subtle chunks of brown in between is a must-try for ladies who are more into playful short haircuts.
-The front strands are assembled in the middle with neatly brushed-down sides and a disheveled back.
-Precisely cut layers are the key to achieving this exact look.
+Soft yet fierce, this blonde faux hawk with subtle chunks of copper is a must-try for ladies who are more into playful short haircuts.

 11. Spiky Top + Smooth Sides

-Sticking to the basics, copy this androgynous hairdo by clipping the sides to contrast against a long top.
 Brush up all the strands creating significant height that is ideal to make chubby round/square faces appear longer.
-Run your fingers through the spikes every now and then to prevent them from falling down.
+Run your fingers through the spikes with a texture paste to get them to stand up.

 12. Disheveled Shag

 This copper shag with uneven rumpled layers is a lifesaver for all the lazybones out there, especially those who want to add some volume to their thinning mane.
-The strands are teased and tousled for a chaotic look with sharp baby bangs at the front.
+The strands are tousled for a chaotic look with sharp baby bangs at the front.

 13. Pompadour Pixie

-Pompadours have stood the test of time and are a unique way of styling short locks among women.
-Although the classic version involves creating height on top by sweeping the strands upward from the face over the forehead, you can keep it casual looking by allowing the spikes to tilt slightly on one side.
+Although the classic version involves creating height on top by sweeping the strands upward from the face over the forehead, you can keep it casual-looking by allowing the spikes to tilt slightly on one side.

 14. Mohawk Undercut